emikodes/Lenovo-Thinkpad-L470-Opencore-EFI/README.md

 # Lenovo-Thinkpad-L470-Opencore-EFI
 Opencore EFI for installing Mac OS Big Sur on Lenovo Thinkpad L470

 <img src="https://m.media-amazon.com/images/I/51TwKqhakhS.jpg" alt="Lenovo Thinkpad L470 image"/>

 **Tested on Mac OS Big Sur**, Fully working + iServices.

-This was my first time ever making an EFI, with lots of errors and unused entries.

-Take this repository as an example to follow, but *I would not personally recommend using this as is.*

 Disclaimer: I'm not responsible for any damage you may cause, use this at your own risk (I Strongly recommend making your own EFI).